County Trunk Highways (Wisconsin): Description

 Wisconsin uses letters as designations for its county roads.
 Highways may be labeled with a single letter (CTH-H), double letter (CTH-LL or CTH-AB) or triple letter (CTH-BBB).
 Roads are usually named sequentially, although the letter designation may stand for the initials of a road, a geographical feature, a political division (such as CTH-KR along the Kenosha–Racine county line), or in honor of a person.
-Two county highways running concurrently on the same roadway often take on both letters on that portion; for instance two highways designated CTH-P and CTH-W would take the designation CTH-PW on a certain route before their divergence down the road, returning to their individual route designations thereafter.
+Two county highways running concurrently on the same roadway often take on both letters on that portion; for instance two highways designated CTH-J and CTH-L would take the designation CTH-JL on a certain route before their divergence down the road, returning to their individual route designations thereafter.

 Designations may be repeated within a single county, depending on the size and population of the county.
 Designations may continue over a county line.
 Usually the letter designation remains the same when the route is a former state highway that has been decommissioned and turned over to county control.
 There are no east–west or north–south pattern restrictions on which letters can be used for a road, and they can be looped around counties and metropolitan areas.
-County highways can also hold concurrencies with state and U.S. Highways; there are no current concurrencies with county highways and Interstates.
+County highways can also run concurrently with state and U.S. Highways (the most prominent for the latter being a portion of CTH-M in Dane County that overlaps the Madison Beltline); there are no current concurrencies with county highways and Interstates.

 For the most part, all county highway systems in the state are surfaced asphalt or concrete, though a few lightly-traveled historic roads (often designated by the Wisconsin Department of Transportation as Rustic Roads) are gravel roads.